-I enjoy most sports, but when it comes to big sporting events I have to admit, it is all about the game food.
+When it comes to big sporting events I have to admit, it is all about the game food.
 Our game food has stepped up a notch in recent years.
 Sure, we still have nachos, and we can even find chicken wings and drummies from local farms which I can coat with buffalo sauce.
-However, after that I start to become a bit of a snob.
+But beyond that, I become a bit of a snack snob.

 If I have my way there will also be some gourmet cheeses, maybe some bruschetta or pesto.
 This baked brie is a perfect example.

-I’ve had baked brie at parties and restaurants, but have never made it myself.
-On New Year’s Eve I decided to give it a try and now (regardless of whether or not we care about the teams) I’ll be making it for Super Bowl too!
+I’ve had baked brie at parties and restaurants, but I rarely make it myself.
+On New Year’s Eve I decided to give it a try and now (regardless of whether or not we care about the teams) I’ll be making it for game day, too!

-Spoon the pecan mixture over the cheese and spread evenly.
+- Spoon the pecans and sugars over the cheese and spread evenly.
 Bake the cheese for 10 to 15 minutes, until the pecans and sugar begin to caramelize.
 Let sit 3 to 5 minutes before serving.

 Looks awesome.
 I love brie.
 My mom used to bake one in the center of a round braided challah bread and it was so good.